Frequently Asked Questions

-Our wood is the best wood for woodburners and fires, mostly beech and oak and sometimes, ash and sycamore.
-Depending on availability, from time to time we have supplies of other wood including pear and apple wood and softwood such as larch.
+Our wood is the best wood for woodburners and fires, mostly beech and oak and occasionally, ash and sycamore.
+Depending on availability, from time to time we have supplies of other wood including pear and apple wood.

 All of our logs and wood fuel is carefully selected from responsibly managed woodlands, using only sustainable supplies.

 What size are the logs?

 Our wood is split to around 25cm (9.84″) length and 10-15cm (4-6″) wide, as recommended by stove manufacturers to fit most wood burners or multi-fuel stoves and open fires.
 For smaller wood burners or grates, smaller pieces are available, but do need to be ordered in advance, please call us for assistance.
 All product weights and measurements listed are approximate and may vary slightly.